Watch: L-L Basketball Roundtable returns for 2020-'21 season with L-L basketball chairperson Zac Kraft

 The weekly L-L Basketball Roundtable show is back with its first episode of the 2020-21 season.

-This week’s guest is Zac Kraft, the L-L basketball chairperson and Lancaster Country Day athletic director.
+This week’s guest is Zac Kraft, the L-L League basketball chairperson and Lancaster Country Day athletic director.

 Kraft joins LNP|LancasterOnline reporters Jeff Reinhart, Mike Gross and John Walk at the top of the show to bring us up to speed on what basketball will look like this winter amidst the COVID-19 pandemic.